-- you experience pancreatic or gallbladder damage from surgery or injury
+- pancreatic or gallbladder damage from surgery or injury

-- you have excessive triglycerides in your blood
+- excessive fats called triglycerides in your blood

-- Cystic fibrosis—a serious condition that affects the lungs, liver and pancreas.
+- cystic fibrosis, which is a serious condition that affects your lungs, liver, and pancreas

-- Kawasaki disease—a disease that occurs in children younger than age 5.
+- Kawasaki disease, which is a disease that occurs in children younger than age 5

-- Viruses—viral infections, such as the mumps and mycoplasma pneumonia, may damage the pancreas.
+- viral infections, such as the mumps and mycoplasma pneumonia

-- Reye’s syndrome—another virus that may affect the liver and cause problems in the pancreas.
+- Reye’s syndrome, which is a virus that may affect the liver as well

 - certain medications containing estrogen, corticosteroids, or certain antibiotics